The Gauss Image Problem with Weak Aleksandrov Condition: Proof of the Main Result

-We prove another lemma which characterizes the bound on the solution to Gauss image problem.
-The existence of a uniform constant comes from Proposition \ref{uniform constant}.
+To conclude, let us prove another Proposition which characterizes the bound on the inner to outer radius ratio for the solution to the Gauss Image Problem.
+The existence of the uniform constant comes from Proposition \ref{uniform constant}.

-\begin{lem} Suppose $\mu$ is a discrete measure not concentrated on a closed hemisphere and $\lambda$ is an absolutely continuous Borel measure.
+\begin{prop} Suppose $\mu$ is a discrete measure that is not concentrated on a closed hemisphere and $\lambda$ is an absolutely continuous Borel measure.
 Suppose $\mu$ is weak Aleksandrov related to $\lambda$.
 Let $\alpha$ be their uniform weak Aleksandrov constant.
-Then, there exists a polytope solution $P\in\po_\mu$ to the Gauss image problem, such that $\frac{r_P}{R_p}$ is bounded from below by a constant depending only on vectors $v_i$ and the uniform weak Aleksandrov constant $\alpha$.
-Besides being dependent on $\alpha$, this constant is independent of $\lambda$. \end{lem} \begin{proof} By Theorem \ref{main}, there exists $P\in\po_\mu$ solving the Gauss Image Problem for measures $\mu$ and $\lambda$.
-Take any sequence of solutions $P_\fn\in\po_\mu$ with $\max_i\alpha_{\fn,i}=1$ to the Gauss image problem which maximizes the ratio By compactness, there exists a subsequence converging to the body $P\in\po_\mu$.
+Then, there exists a polytope solution $P\in\po_\mu$ to the Gauss Image Problem such that the ratio $\frac{\mathfrak r_P}{\mathfrak R_p}$ is bounded from below by a constant depending only on vectors $v_i$ and the uniform weak Aleksandrov constant $\alpha$.
+Apart from $\alpha$ and vectors $v_i$, this constant is independent of $\lambda$. \end{prop} \begin{proof} By Theorem \ref{main}, there exists $P\in\po_\mu$ solving the Gauss Image Problem for measures $\mu$ and $\lambda$.
+Consider any sequence of solutions $P_\fn\in\po_\mu$, with $\max_i\alpha_{\fn,i}=1$, that maximizes the ratio By compactness, there exists a subsequence converging to the body $P\in\po_\mu$.
 Since $P$ still maximizes the functional, it is a solution by Theorem 8.2 in \cite{GIP}.
-We obtain a body $P\in\kno$ with $\max_i\alpha_{\fn,i}=1$, which is a solution to the Gauss image Problem, which maximizes the above ratio.
+Let $\alpha$ be the representation for $P$.
+We also have that $\max_i\alpha_{i}=1$ and if $\beta$ is the representation for any other solution $P'$ to the Gauss Image Problem, then